dodona-edu/dodona-edu.github.io/en/guides/login-and-settings-for-students/README.md

 ::: tip

-You can only log in if you aren't logged in.
+You can only log in if you aren't already logged in.
 You can see that you are logged out if you can see the <span class="guilabel">Sign in</span> button on the right side of the [navigation bar]().
 If you are logged in, the name of your account can be seen at the same place.
 This is the [user menu]().
 :::

 Select your educational or research institution on the login page.
 If you are a High School student you can select the Smartschool, Office 365, or G Suite options.
-After selecting your preferred log in follow the specified log in procedure.
+After selecting your preferred log in, follow the specified log in procedure.

 ![image](./institution.en.png)